hazelcast/hazelcast/docs/sql/02-type-system.md

 Instead of defining it as a separate value, we just treat these types as types with infinite scale.

 ## 1 Supported Types

 Types supported by the Hazelcast Mustang are listed in Table 1.
 Precision is the smallest precision in the type family.

 `OBJECT` is a Hazelcast-specific type representing an object which doesn't match any other type.

-`NULL` is a special type representing a type of a `NULL` literal to which a more specific type couldn't be assigned.
+`NULL` is a special type representing a type of `NULL` literal to which a more specific type couldn't be assigned.
 Consider `SELECT NULL FROM t` query, the `NULL` literal would have `NULL` type assigned.

 [//]: # (TODO : CREATE TYPE command)